Rules and Regulations

 6.1.2 Permit no person to tamper with or interfere with the approved operation of any sports lottery machine without prior written approval of the agency unless otherwise directed by the Director.

-6.1.3 Assure that telephone lines from the central computer system to the sports lottery machines located on the agent's premises are at all times connected, and prevent any person from tampering or interfering with the continuous operation of the lines.
+6.1.3 Assure that telephone lines from the central system to the sports lottery machines located on the agent's premises are at all times connected, and prevent any person from tampering or interfering with the continuous operation of the lines.

 6.1.4 With respect to sports lottery operations, contract with only officers, directors, owners, partners, key employees, and suppliers of sports lottery equipment and paraphernalia authorized by the agency to participate in sports lottery operations within the State of Delaware.

-6.1.5 Ensure that ports lottery machines are placed and remain as placed unless the agency authorizes their movement within the sight and control of the agent or a designated employee, through physical presence and, if self-service terminals, by the use of surveillance cameras at all times.
+6.1.5 Ensure that sports lottery machines are placed and remain as placed unless the agency authorizes their movement within the sight and control of the agent or a designated employee, through physical presence and, if self-service terminals, by the use of surveillance cameras at all times.

 6.1.6 Ensure that sports lottery machines are placed and remain as placed in the specific area of the premises as approved by the agency.
 The initial placement and any subsequent relocation of any sports lottery machine requires the prior written approval of the agency.